Citi is an advertising partner

 You can then either redeem these points for travel purchases through your card issuer’s travel portal, or transfer them to a participating hotel or airline loyalty program.
 Point transfers often have the best potential for sweet-spot redemptions, making your points go further.

 Knowing which rewards currency is best to earn is a case of planning your honeymoon in advance.
-Knowing where you want to go, which airlines operate this route, which hotels you may be staying in and the proportional costs of flights and hotels is crucial.
+Knowing where you want to go, which airlines operate this route, which hotels you may be staying in and the cost of flights and hotels is crucial.

-For example, if you transfer Membership Rewards points to Delta Air Lines, Hawaiian Airlines or JetBlue, American Express will charge a fee of $0.0006 per point (up to a maximum of $99) to offset excise taxes.
+For example, if you transfer Membership Rewards points to Delta Air Lines or JetBlue, American Express will charge a fee of $0.0006 per point (up to a maximum of $99) to offset excise taxes.

-In contrast, you can transfer Chase Ultimate Rewards to JetBlue as well as other domestic airlines such as Southwest Airlines and United Airlines, free of any fees.
-So if you’re planning a honeymoon within the U.S. or in Latin America, for instance, you might be best-advised to stay clear of Amex cards.
+In contrast, you can transfer Chase Ultimate Rewards to JetBlue as well as other domestic airlines, such as Southwest Airlines and United Airlines, for free.
+So if you’re planning a honeymoon within the U.S. or in Latin America, for instance, you might be best-advised to focus on Chase cards.

 Alternatively, instead of using your wedding expenditure to fund your honeymoon through accumulated points, you may want to use these rewards for other redemptions related to married life.
 In this case, you might be better off opening a travel rewards card specifically to earn points on your honeymoon expenditure, rather than redeeming points to fund it.